Simple Tips for Safely Cleaning Natural Stone Surfaces

 When to Use Professional Stone Cleaning Services

-At COIT, our natural stone cleaning professionals use lab-developed and field-tested solutions that cut through tough dirt and grease while also being safe to use on your stone surfaces.
+Our natural stone cleaning professionals use lab-developed and field-tested solutions that cut through tough dirt and grease while also being safe to use on your stone surfaces.
 Along with deep cleaning and sanitizing, our trained technicians carefully hone the stone’s surface to remove scratches and etches, and restore stone to its original shine with state-of-the-art equipment.

 To protect against future staining, COIT techs finish by sealing and buffing natural stone.